The Cabot Gallery features exhibitions from student and professional artists of all ages.

 Recurring exhibitions include Students of Students, various professional artists, along with local and regional area middle and high school shows.

-Under Dr. Follensbee’s mentorship, these seven students subsequently developed their course project research further into poster presentations that they successfully presented at the Missouri Archaeological Society 2025 annual meeting and/or the Missouri Academy of Science 2025 annual meeting.
+Under Dr. Follensbee’s mentorship, these five students subsequently developed their project research further into poster presentations, which they successfully presented at the Missouri Archaeological Society 2026 annual meeting and/or the Missouri Academy of Science 2026 annual meeting.

-“Conservation and Restoration of a Haudenosaunee ‘Whimsy’ Wall Pocket” by Cassidy Hale
+“Conservation and Restoration of a Haudenosaunee Beaded ‘Whimsy” Wall Pocket”

 Portuguese artist, Angela Saldanha, exhibits her works nationally and internationally, where she usually works as an activist of nature, community involvement, and critical reflections on society.